github-insights/github-insights.github.io/docs/configuration/configuration.md

         <tr>
             <td>boolean</td>
             <td><code>true</code></td>
-            <td>Collects data on all workflow runs created since yesterday 00:00, this includes workflow-runs of all statuses.</td>
+            <td>Collects data on all workflow runs of the last 24 hours, this includes workflow-runs of all statuses.</td>
         </tr>
         <tr>
             <td rowspan=2>Active Workflow Runs</td>